 - Virgin Mobile

-Outside of the US, there are a number of wireless carriers which have already implemented the technology.
-Here is a list of the carriers that fully support both RCS Messaging and Universal Profile.
+Outside of the US, several wireless carriers have already implemented the technology.
+Here is a list of the wireless providers that fully support both RCS Messaging and Universal Profile.

 - América Móvil - Latin America

 - Claro - Argentia, Brazil, Colmbia, Ecuador, Peru